probmods/webchurch/README.md

 - `-e, --disable-church-errors`: Disable special Church error checking and show Javascript errors instead.
 - `-y, --yarn`: Yarn mode.
 Stores code, result, and metadata (e.g., run time) in `.yarn/[FILE]` (JSON format).
 Useful for keeping track of changes when rapidly prototyping.

+### Making `church` a global command

+If you want to be able to call `church` from anywhere on the command line, this is what you would do:

+1. If you don't alreay have a directory `~/bin`, make that directory.
+2. Add a symbolic link to the church executable

+		ln -s path/to/webchurch/church ~/bin/

+3. Add `~/bin` to your path
+	1. If you don't already have a file called `~/.bash_profile`, make that file
+	2. Open that file and add the line:

+			export PATH=$PATH:~/bin

+4. Re-open your terminal or `source ~/.bash_profile`

+Now you can use the command `church` from the terminal no matter what working directory you're in.